RTurney/Blackjack/Ruby/README.md

 ```
 As a player,
 So that I don't go bust,
-I would like the option to stick
+I would like the option to stick.
 ```
 ```
 As a player,
 So that I don't play by myself,
-I would like the dealer to have a hand also
+I would like the dealer to have a hand also.
 ```
 ```
 As a player,